When sales enablement took off, its offshoots followed.

 Enablement teams are small.
 They’re often strapped for resources.

 If you operate inefficiently, you’ll miss out on the impact you could have otherwise achieved.
+This is true whether you’re practicing sales enablement or partner enablement.

-As Brooke Coletti, Sr. Enablement Manager at AWS puts it:
+As Brooke Coletti, Sr. Enablement Manager at AWS, puts it:

 “Another similarity is the importance of sharing enablement content across teams.
 Whether a need arises from a partner or is identified internally, it’s crucial for the enablement team to communicate and share content to scale effectively.
 This collaborative approach helps ensure consistency and efficiency in your enablement efforts.”